StarkGang/AntispamInc-2/readthedocs/apiwithlibs.rst

 Telethon
 ========
-Lets Try To User A User As Soon He Arrives In Chat
+Lets Try To Ban A User As Soon He Arrives In Chat.

 .. code-block:: python